Taxi Driver In China Hunts Down American Tourist Who Accidentally Paid $960 For $10 Fare, Returns The Money

 — The Drive (@thedrive) July 25, 2018

-After explaining the situation to the hotel receptionists, the customer who over paid the fare was found only by his surname, a Mr. Liu.
+After explaining the situation to the hotel receptionists, the customer who overpaid the fare was found only by his surname, a Mr. Liu.
 Being called down to the front desk, the report said Zhang explained what happened.
 Liu said he was making his first trip to the city and was confused by the layout of the payment app, which was different than apps used in the U.S. such as Uber and Lyft.

 “These systems like WeChat Pay and Alipay are all new to me,” Liu said.
 “I don’t really know how to use them.
 In the U.S. when I pay, there is usually a space for decimal points, so I thought I had to do the same here.”